nushackers/nushackers-site/_posts/2014-08-15-friday-hacks-71-Aug-15.md

 Level up faster as a developer with this one weird trick!
 (Or two or more..)

+We’ll be sharing pointers and strategies on growing as a developer from our own experiences, and observations of others.
+These experiences come from working on open source projects, taking the killer modules in NUS, hackathons, etc.

 #### Speakers' Profile

 Eu Beng Hee (more commonly just known as Beng) and Tay Yang Shun are the developers behind [NUSMods](http://nusmods.com/).